 Protecting Urban Waterways, Bushland & Wildlife

-Bulimba Creek, in Brisbane city, is part of Queensland’s Koala Coast and flows into the Ramsar listed Moreton Bay.
+Bulimba Creek is part of Queensland’s Koala Coast and flows into the Ramsar listed Moreton Bay.
 The catchment is threatened by housing development, roads, powerlines and railways.
 Yet it still remains home to around 400 species of animals and over 1000 plant species.

 The Bulimba Creek Catchment Environment Fund was established to accept tax-deductible donations in support of a community-driven commitment to deliver critical environmental outcomes through socially and ethically sensitive programs.

-Your donation can help fund a range of community environmental programs and rehabilitation projects.
+Your donation can help fund a range of community environmental programs and rehabilitation projects such as:

-$150 will provide maps and air photos for local rehab groups
+- producing maps and air photos for local rehabilitation groups

-- Gold Coast – Water quality testing for Black Swan Lake
+- Water quality testing and sedimentation report for Black Swan Lake, Gold Coast.

 - Whites Hill College (Squirrel Glider Corridor).
 200 plants + maintenance

 - Brisbane Catchments Network Clean Up Australia Day – Queensport Rocks Park, Murarrie.
-200 plants +, 20m3 mulch + 12 mths maintenance.
+200 plants +, 20m3 mulch + 12 months maintenance.

 Monthly Saturday Open Days at the B4C Sustainability Centre, sponsoring expert presenters.
 Themes have included: